A simple, robust and powerful flyback

 I could have gone for a more powerful full-bridge inverter, but using a

-half bridge saves components and will be powerful enough.
+half bridge saves components and should be sufficiently powerful enough.
 In addition,

 I decided to go with all discrete components (i.e. not using any